From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Rates for Random-Order Continual Linear Regression and Kaczmarz

 \begin{theorem}[Universal Forgetting Rate for With-Replacement Random Ordering] Under a random ordering with replacement over $T$ jointly realizable tasks, the expected loss and forgetting of {Schemes~\ref{proc:regression_to_convergence},~\ref{scheme:kaczmarz}} after $k\geq 2$ iterations are bounded as,

 \end{theorem}

-We prove this result in \cref{sec:cl_by_sgd_proof}, by leveraging the connections between continual learning and SGD.
-Specifically, in \cref{sec:reductions} we showed that continual linear regression and the Kaczmarz method, are equivalent to SGD with a step size of \emph{exactly} $1$ on a related least squares problem.
-Our result follows from our novel last-iterate SGD bounds that, crucially, apply even to that specific step size.
-To ease readability, here we focused on a continual learning perspective, deferring last-iterate analysis to \cref{sec:sgd}.
+We prove this result in \cref{sec:cl_by_sgd_proof} by leveraging the connections between CL and SGD.
+Specifically, \cref{sec:reductions} showed that continual linear regression is equivalent to SGD with step size \emph{exactly} $1$ on a related least squares objective that bounds the original continual learning loss.
+Our result then follows from our novel last-iterate SGD bounds that, crucially, apply even to this specific step size.
+To ease readability, we keep a CL perspective here and defer last-iterate analysis to \cref{sec:sgd}.